Last updated on August 15th, 2023

-There are 3 basic guitar chords to Happy Birthday.
-In the key of C Major, they are C Major, F Major, and G Major, which are the 1, 4, and 5 chord.
+The 3 basic guitar chords to Happy Birthday in the key of C Major are C Major, F Major, and G Major, which are the 1, 4, and 5 chord.
 You can click on the chords with links to learn different ways of playing that chord.

 Try the following chords one at a time until you feel comfortable switching between them.
 These chords will be written above the melody in the next section.

 - What are the first chords you should learn on guitar?